thoughtbot/maintaining-open-source-projects/book/02-community.md

 trainees knew was that “command potential” scores were randomly assigned.

-Four months later all trainees took a test based on the materials they learned during the program, and it was found that trainees whom the training officers thought had high potential scored better on the test than their “unknown” and “regular” counterparts.
+Four months later all trainees took a test based on the materials they learned during the program, and researchers found that trainees whom the training officers thought had high potential scored better on the test than their “unknown” and “regular” counterparts.
 Being *labeled* as leaders resulted in actual improved exam results.